Stochastic Thermodynamics for Autoregressive Generative Models: A Non-Markovian Perspective: Summary and perspectives

 \section{Summary and perspectives}

 We have developed a stochastic-thermodynamic framework for non-Markovian processes generated by autoregressive models with deterministic internal memory, encompassing Transformers, RNNs, the Kalman filter, state space models, and Mamba under a single formalism (Table~\ref{tab:examples}).
 The entropy production $\mathcal{S}_y$, defined as the KL divergence between the forward and backward path measures~\eqref{eq:Sigma-def}, is efficiently computable from sampled trajectories without combinatorial overhead, owing to the deterministic latent state and the explicit emission kernel (Section~\ref{sec:sampling}); the same cost applies to the temporally coarse-grained variant that reverses blocks rather than individual tokens.
-We have demonstrated the framework through a proof-of-concept experiment on GPT-2 (Section~\ref{sec:gpt2-demo}), where block-level reversal may extract a more interpretable signal than token-level reversal.
+We have demonstrated the framework through a proof-of-concept experiment on GPT-2 (Section~\ref{sec:gpt2-demo}), where the sentence-level entropy production tends to be larger for causally ordered than for non-causal texts (with statistically significant differences for three of the five corpora with GPT-2, and for all five with a larger evaluator, Qwen3-4B-Base; Appendix~\ref{app:qwen3-fixed-text}).
 Moreover, we have analyzed the linear Gaussian (Kalman) case (Section~\ref{sec:linear-gaussian-example}), where the analytical entropy production is confirmed by Monte Carlo sampling (Figure~\ref{fig:numerical-verification}).
-We have further shown that $\mathcal{S}_y$ decomposes exactly into non-negative per-step contributions $\mathcal{D}_t$~\eqref{eq:Sigma-exact}, each splitting into a compression loss $\mathcal{L}_t$ and a model mismatch $\mathcal{M}_t$~\eqref{eq:D-t-refined}, yielding a refined second law~\eqref{eq:refined-latent} expressed in terms of the forward and backward latent-state summaries.
+We have further shown that $\mathcal{S}_y$ decomposes exactly into non-negative per-step contributions $\mathcal{D}_t$~\eqref{eq:Sigma-exact}, each splitting into a compression loss $\mathcal{L}_t$ and a model mismatch $\mathcal{M}_t$~\eqref{eq:D-t-refined}.
+This decomposition is formally reminiscent of the ELBO decompositions for variational inference~\cite{KingmaWelling2014,HoffmanJohnson2016,AlemiFischerDillonMurphy2018}, which reveals an interesting connection between fundamental concepts in stochastic thermodynamics and machine learning.

 From the viewpoint of stochastic thermodynamics, an interesting direction concerns finite-time trade-off relations.
 In Markovian stochastic thermodynamics, thermodynamic uncertainty relations~\cite{BaratoSeifert2015,HorowitzGingrich2020} and thermodynamic speed limits~\cite{ShiraishiFunoSaito2018} constrain the interplay among the precision of currents, the speed of state transformations, and the entropy production.
 Indeed, such trade-off relations have been demonstrated for diffusion models~\cite{IkedaUdaOkanoharaIto2025} and dense associative memory networks~\cite{RookeKrotovBalasubramanianWolpert2026}.
 Extending these relations to the non-Markovian autoregressive setting could yield new bounds linking the speed, accuracy, and irreversibility of sequence generation in autoregressive generative models.